ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 and/or are programmed into the Relying Party.
 This procedure is called the appraisal of Attestation Results.

-## Appraisal Policies

-The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in its appraisal policy.
-Examples of such constraints checking include:

-* comparison for equality against a Reference Value, or
-* a check for being in a range bounded by Reference Values, or
-* membership in a set of Reference Values, or
-* a check against values in other Claims.

-The actual data format and semantics of any Appraisal Policy is implementation specific.

-## Reference Values

-Reference Values used in appraisal procedures come from a Reference Value Provider and are then used by the appraisal policy.

-The actual data format and semantics of any Reference Values are specific to Claims and implementations.
-This architecture document does not define any general purpose format for Reference Values or general means for comparison.

 ## Two Types of Environments of an Attester